goatonabicycle/node-lyrics-analysis/README.md

 - Number of unique words total
 - Graph of top 20 most used words.
 - Most used word!
 (That isn't "a", "the", "and")

+## TODO

+- Get the artist id based off of their name.
+- Get all the songs for the artist.
+- Using those song ids, get all the song info.
+- Using that song info, get all the unique albums.
+- Store the song and album information as indexes per artist.
+- Per song, per Album, get the lyrics and the analisys of that song.

+Other things:

+- Pipeline.
+- A nice readme.
+- An aesthetic.
+A name.
+-